drgavinr/cc-by-data/compounding/README.md

 There is no new copyright in the transcript because it is an unoriginal copy of an existing work.

-Gavin Robinson holds database right in the whole files and the structure of the data.
+Gavin Robinson holds database right in the whole files and the structure of the data, and copyright in this documentation.
 These rights are waived under CC-BY.